Ruy Diaz Melgarejo: Early life and arrival to South America

+He had three siblings, Hernando, Juana and Francisco Ortiz de Vergara, who became Governor of Rio de la Plata between 1558 and 1564.

 Melgarejo left Italy on November 1, 1540, on an expedition led by Álvar Núñez Cabeza de Vaca to Río de la Plata.
-He remained with de Vaca until, in 1544, he was removed from his position.
-His protest against the crown's removal of his position led to his jailing.
+He remained with de Vaca until, in 1544, the latter was removed from his position. de Vaca's protest against the crown's removal of his position led to his jailing.

 In the late 1540s Melgarejo organized the election of his relative Diego de Abreu to the post of Governor of Asunción, deposing Fernando Mendoza, who had been appointed governor by de Vaca's deputy.
-De Abreu was recognized as governor, but Maelgarejo and de Abreu were forced to flee Asunción when de Abreu ordered Mendoza's death.
+De Abreu was recognized as governor, but Melgarejo and de Abreu were forced to flee Asunción when de Abreu ordered Mendoza's death.
 The two spent seven years in hiding before de Abreu was killed and Melgarejo was again jailed.

 Melgarejo escaped from jail, but was captured by Tupi Indians who killed and ate his traveling companion.
 He escaped captivity due to his forming a relationship with a female member of the tribe.
 The two would leave the tribe and travel to San Vincente, where they were married.
 Melgarejo, however, found his wife in the company of another lover.
 After the discovery, Melgarejo killed them both, which again led to him fleeing.
-In 1555, Melgarejo returned to Asunción, where he was welcomed by the current governor, his brother, Martinez de Irala.
+In 1555, Melgarejo returned to Asunción, where he was welcomed by the current governor, Domingo Martínez de Irala.

+Melgarejo married Elvira de Becerra, a woman of noble peerage from Extremadura.
+Elvira was the sister-in-law of Juan de Garay and a descendant of powerful dynasties of the former medieval kingdoms of Castile and Leon, the houses of Mendoza and Guzman.
+They had at least four children together.